psadda/crumsort-cpp/README.md

 - [x] Support types that do not a have a trivial default constructor
 - [ ] Support types that do not have *any* default constructor
 - [ ] Support move only types
+- [ ] Re-enable optimizations for primitive types

 License
 -------